captbaritone/jordaneldredge.com/_pages/about.md

 ## Singing

 I graduated from San Francisco State University with a Bachelors in Music and enjoyed a busy semi-professional singing schedule for many years.
-I've since chosen to focus more on software, but information about my singing, including photos and past performances, can still be found at my [singer website](/singer).
+I've since chosen to focus more on software, but information about my singing can still be found on my [singer page](/singer).